paulseghers/email-read-receipts/README.md

-# PoC of implementing pixel tracking on emails using aws to show my colleagues how easy it is
+# PoC of implementing pixel tracking on emails using aws to show my colleagues how easy it is, and learn AWS

-EZ